Shopaholic and Baby: Plot

-At a later appointment Becky is distraught to learn that Venetia is newly single, her married boyfriend having returned to his wife.
-This sets alarm bells ringing for Becky.
-As the novel progresses, Becky grows more and more suspicious of the relationship between Luke and Venetia; even going as far as to hire a private detective.
-As the baby's impending birth draws ever closer, Venetia and Becky have a dispute during an obstetric appointment, wherein Venetia spitefully confesses that she believes Becky and Luke should never have married and that she has every intention to pursue Luke once the baby is born.
-Once Becky has recovered from the shock of this revelation she plans to out Venetia's plans to Luke, hoping he'll be similarly horrified.
-Becky arrives at the party Venetia and Luke are attending only to find the two dancing together.
-The stress of witnessing this causes her to pass out.
-When Becky comes around, Luke is apologetic but denies any romantic involvement with Venetia.
-He admits the truth to Becky about his previous relationship with Venetia and she regrets making him switch obstetricians.
-The couple decide it's in their best interests to return to Dr. Braine and for a brief while, and everything seems to be going smoothly.
-Then while Luke is out, Becky receives photos from the PI that she hired named, Jim, and discovers Venetia along with Lulu in the company of Iain Walker, the CEO of the Arcodas Group.
+At a later appointment, Becky discovers that Venetia's married boyfriend has returned to his wife.
+She grows increasingly suspicious of the relationship between Luke and Venetia, even going as far as to hire a private detective, Jim.
+During an appointment, Venetia spitefully confesses her intention to pursue Luke once the baby is born.
+Horrified, Becky arrives at the party Venetia and Luke are attending in hopes of exposing Venetia's plans to him, only to find them dancing together.
+Becky is so distraught that she collapses.
+When she awakens, Luke apologizes but denies any romantic involvement with Venetia, though admits that he and Venetia dated in college.
+The couple decides to return to Dr. Braine.

+Becky later receives photos from Jim of Venetia and Lulu in the company of Iain Walker, the CEO of the Arcodas Group.
 Although he claims Luke hasn't changed, Becky isn't fooled and points him out from behind Iain.
-Jim gets angry and yells at his son for screwing up.
-His son defends himself by admitting he had been following Iain, Lulu and Venetia around in secret due to possible suspicion on them trying to ruin Brandon Communications' reputation by running it out of business.
-Overhearing this, Becky finally realizes Venetia's involvement with Iain.
-As she thinks about it more, Becky realizes how much she is motivated in destroying Luke' company and reputation in order to force him to leave her.
-She convinces Jim to apologize to his son as she now knows what's going on and she must save Brandon C.'s reputation.
-She is also convinced that Lulu was also involved because of her personal hated for Becky and jealousy of her friendship with Suze.
-When she shows Luke the photos of Iain and Venetia together, he demands Becky to tell him where she got them.
-She refuses to elaborate and feels guilty for suspecting Luke of having an affair with Venetia.
+Jim angrily chastises his son, who defends himself by claiming he was secretly following Iain, Lulu, and Venetia because he suspected them of conspiring against Brandon Communications.
+Becky convinces Jim to apologize to his son and resolves to save Brandon Communications.
+When Becky shows Luke the photos of Iain and Venetia, he demands to know where she got them, but Becky refuses to elaborate, feeling guilty for suspecting Luke of having an affair.